Content Types

 Query parameters

-It is possible to convert a file that is accessible by URL or uploaded File ID using query parameters.
+It is possible to convert a file that is accessible by URL or uploaded File ID using only the query parameters.

 DOCX to PDF example